 Deepak Shenoy: I, in fact, I don’t know if you want to share any numbers, but I know you’re you’ve you’ve gone to what number that you’ve told be.
 I mean, if you can, you know, tell us about how many people have now from the time to started to where you are now.
 I’m not sure if this is something that you want to, but I would love to hear those as well.

-Vasanth Kamath: Sure. so from, say, a number of, you know, the investor with the number of users.
+Vasanth Kamath: Sure.
+So, say, several, you know, the investor with the number of users.
 I think we’ve grown really fast over the last couple of years.
 You know, it’s a five year journey for us till date.
 Obviously, many, many more years to go.
-But in that five years, we spoke about it like first three years was just laying down the pipes, building the plumbing.
-And last two years, we’ve been able to enjoy the platform, the asset that we built, and hence, you know, continue to grow.
+But in that five years, we spoke about it like the first three years were just laying down the pipes and building the plumbing.
+And last two years, we’ve enjoyed the platform, the asset that we built, and hence, you know, continue to grow.
 So today, how we look at it also in measure is that if there are today, I think the number is is somewhere in total to 2 to 2.5 crore active demat accounts when we like three years back.
 That number, I think, would have been a 0.5 crores.
 So we’ve grown 4-5X from there.
 And how we think about it is that the penetration of Smallcase into, you know, portfolios of investors who are active in the demat construct should keep on increasing more than the absolute number for us to keep growing on.
-So that number today for us is like one in seven, one in seven different account holders use a Smallcase and so 15 percent (32 lakh) users on the platform.
+So that number today for us is like one in seven, one in seven different account holders use a Smallcase and so 15 per cent (32 lakh) users on the platform.
 And that’s grown by 7-8X over the last one and a half years.
-Like, I think we started 2020 with 7 lakhs.
+Like, I think we started 2020 with seven lakhs.
 That’s that’s been, you know, the kind of we’ve been fortunate to have built the plumbing and the platform so that when,

 Vasanth Kamath: More interest came in, I think we could just enjoy getting them onto the platform as well.